-Great ideas have the potential to change an industry, change people’s live, make the world a better place.
+Great ideas have the potential to change an industry, change people’s lives, and make the world a better place.
 Some inventors are practical, some are dreamers, but rarely do they lack passion.
 The grand vision for a new product or new company can be compelling.
-The idea is easy to sell, everyone sees the benefit, yet selling the solution can be very difficult and sometimes impossible.
+The idea is easy to sell, and everyone sees the benefit, yet selling the solution can be very difficult and sometimes impossible.
 People and companies will try it and love it but won’t buy it.
 The healthcare industry is fraught with great ideas that don’t sell.
 Why?

 Clay Christensen’s Innovator’s Dilemma reveals the tension between the Status Quo and the unmet needs of the future.
 The Dilemma discussed in Christensen’s book is about the ability of successful companies to surrender to new innovations even if they threaten a company’s key assets or products.

 A corollary to the Innovator’s Dilemma for new companies with new ideas is the Inventor’s Dilemma.
 Should they adopt their idea to fit the existing mode of operation even if it makes their idea, product, or solution less innovative?
 Should they be easier to sell?
 More familiar?
 Or do they keep their concept pure and find game-changing buyers who see the future and accept the risk of doing something dazzlingly innovative?